rsdoiel/rsdoiel.github.io/blog/2016/05/30/amp-cards-and-open-graph.md

 ### AMP - Accelerated Mobile Pages

-The backers of AMP (not to be confused with Apache+MySQL+PHP) are largely publishers including major news outlets as well as web media companies in the US and Europe.
+The backers of AMP (not to be confused with Apache+MySQL+PHP) are largely publishers including major news outlets and web media companies in the US and Europe.
 This is an abridged list from 2015--

 + BBC